Towards Demystifying Representation Learning with Non-contrastive Self-supervision: Preliminaries

+where $\E_{B}$ is the expectation over one batch.
+The predictor regularization $\epsilon I$, when properly chosen, can improve the quality of the learned representations (see the experiments and analysis in Section~\ref{sec:ablation}).

-In the original DirectPred proposed by~\cite{tian2021understanding}, $\alpha$ is fixed at $1/2$.
-To compute $\hat{F}^{1/2}$, one needs to first compute the eigen-decomposition of $\hat{F}$, and then taking the root of each eigenvalue.
+In the original DirectPred algorithm, $\alpha$ is fixed at $1/2$.
+To compute $\hat{F}^{1/2}$, one needs to first compute the eigen-decomposition of $\hat{F}$, and then taking the square root of each eigenvalue.
 This step of eigen-decomposition can be expensive especially when the representation dimension $h$ is high.
 To avoid the eigen-decomposition step, we propose DirectCopy ($\alpha=1$), in which the predictor $W_p$ is a direct copy of the $\hat{F}$ (with normalization and regularization)\footnote{Computing the spectral norm of $\hat{F}$ is much faster than computing the eigen-decomposition of $\hat{F}$, because the former only needs the top eigen-vector of $\hat{F}$.
-Table~\ref{tbl:normalization} shows that the spectral norm can also be replaced by Frobenius norm or no normalization, and similar performance can be achieved.}.
+Table~\ref{tbl:normalization} shows that the spectral normalization can also be removed or be replaced by Frobenius normalization without hurting the performance.}.
 As we shall see, DirectCopy enjoys both theoretical guarantees and strong empirical performance.